Let’s face it, parenting today takes work.

 - If I’m not in the mood to play, I politely decline the invitation.

-- Playground outings involve me parked on a bench, while my daughter (get ready for this) plays.
+- Our pre-Coronavirus playground outings involved me parked on a bench, while my daughter (get ready for this) played.

 In the beginning, being a lazy parent took some work, because it’s so ingrained in us to be “on”, all the time.